 Adamsville is a tiny village located in the state of Ohio.
 With a population of 137 people and just one neighborhood, Adamsville is the 803rd largest community in Ohio.

-Adamsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Adamsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Adamsville are a mix of both white- and blue-collar jobs.
 Overall, Adamsville is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Adamsville who work in sales jobs (16.67%), personal care services (14.29%), and food service (13.81%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Adamsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Adamsville has few renters and college students.
 But the biggest reason it is quieter in Adamsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Adamsville may be for you.

-As is often the case in a small village, Adamsville doesn't have a public transportation system that people use for their commute.
+Adamsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Adamsville in 2022 was $44,592, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $178,368 for a family of four.
 However, Adamsville contains both very wealthy and poor people as well.